How Many Touchpoints Does A Customer Need Before They Buy? Part 1: Online

 A website is usually the largest marketing project that a business undertakes.
 Therefore it is crucial to get it right.
 The look, tone, and information have to be relevant to entice your audience to want to know more and keep them coming back.

 A strong brand can only take a business so far if the website doesn’t work properly.
-It is vital to ensure that your website is maintained, refreshed, and regularly updated to keep people (including Google) coming back and browsing.
+It is vital to ensure that your website is maintained, refreshed, and regularly updated to keep people (including the search engines) coming back and browsing.
 This requires businesses to be producing engaging content that can be shared to draw in the audience.
-Content could be videos, blogs, reviews, new products, new services, case studies, etc., and they all need to be scheduled in, written/filmed well, optimised, published and shared.
+Content could be videos, blogs, reviews, case studies, etc., and they all need to be scheduled in, written/filmed well, optimised, published and shared.

 The first thing to think about is the content that you are going to share.
 Will the reader care?
 Will that encourage them the take action?
 Then make sure that the subject is so compelling that people click rather than delete.
 Emojis are the new favourite in subject titles, but are they relevant to your content and right for your brand?
 Make sure that the topic isn’t misleading; this will be a one-way ticket to the junk box or, worse, being reported for spam!